STARIONGROUP/COMET-WEB-Community-Edition/README.md

 # License

 The COMET-WEB Community Edition is provided to the community under the GNU Affero General Public License.
 The COMET Community Edition relies on open source and proprietary licensed components.
 Some of these components have a license that is not compatible with the GPL or AGPL.
 For these components Additional permission under GNU GPL version 3 section 7 are granted.
 See the license files for the details.
 The license can be found [here](LICENSE).

+The COMET.WEB.Common and COMET.WEB.Common.Test libraries (nuget packages) are provided to the community under the APACHE 2.0 License.

 The [RHEA Group](https://www.rheagroup.com) also provides the [COMET Web Services Enterprise Edition](https://github.com/RHEAGROUP/CDP4-WebServices-Community-Edition/wiki/CDP4-Web-Services-Enterprise-Edition) which comes with commercial support and more features.
 [Contact](https://www.rheagroup.com/contact) us for more details.